Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 \subsection{Application 3: nonexistence of compact quotients}

 As mentioned in Section~\ref{subsec:intro-cpt-quot}, the existence problem for compact quotients of reductive homogeneous spaces has a long history and has given rise to a very rich literature.

-In order to act properly discontinuously and cocompactly on $G/H$, a discrete subgroup $\Gamma$ of~$G$ must have sufficiently high virtual cohomological dimension, as described by the following classical fact.
+In order to act properly discontinuously and cocompactly on $G/H$, a discrete subgroup $\Gamma$ of~$G$ must have sufficiently large \emph{virtual cohomological dimension}, as described by the following classical fact.
 Recall that by the Cartan--Iwasawa--Malcev theorem (see \cite{bor-bourbaki50}), every connected Lie group (and indeed every connected locally compact group) admits maximal compact subgroups and they are all conjugate to one another.

 \begin{fact} Let $G$ be a real connected Lie group and $H$ a closed connected subgroup of~$G$.
 Let $K$ be a maximal compact subgroup of~$G$ and $K_H$ a maximal compact subgroup of~$H$, with $K_H\subset K$.
-Then for any torsion-free discrete subgroup $\Gamma$ of~$G$ acting properly discontinuously on $G/H$, the cohomological dimension of~$\Gamma$ satisfies
+Then for any finitely generated discrete subgroup $\Gamma$ of~$G$ acting properly discontinuously on $G/H$, the virtual cohomological dimension of~$\Gamma$ satisfies

 with equality if and only if the action of $\Gamma$ on $G/H$ is cocompact. \end{fact}